Most people who start a blog, quit within the first three months.

 Blogging is more than just writing on whatever topics that you like, quite frankly, its not about you.
 Its not just writing about your family or how you spent your vacation.
 Blogging is more about curating content that your readers will enjoy and find beneficial.
 For a christian blogger, its about developing content that directs the reader back to Christ.
 In Matthew 28:19, Jesus charges us to, “Go and make disciples of all nations.”
 One way you can accomplish this is through blogging.

 Once you have narrowed in on your focus, you want to start thinking about your ideal reader.
-Think about that one person or persons that you would like to appeal to.
+Think about that one person that you would like to appeal to.
 Think about where they hang out, what struggles they typically have.
 You can’t be all things to all people.

 Wait, draw the brakes for a second,I haven’t even started my blog yet, where can I get this information you may ask?
 Facebook groups are pure gold, you can join groups and search for problem areas as a base for learning about your ideal reader.

 Start with who you envision to be your ideal reader.
 As your blog grows, you can send out subscriber surveys which can help you further hone in on your target persona.